vwillyams/garbage-ECSJobDemos/Documentation/content/tutorial_3.md

 ### Player Input, Movement and Shooting

+It's worth calling out that multiplayer concerns are front and center in an ECS style: we always have an array of players.

 `PlayerInputSystem` is responsible for fetching input from the regular Unity input API and inserting that data into a `PlayerInput` component.
 It also counts down the _fire cooldown_, that is, the waiting period before the player can fire again.